hunteke/temoa/docs/source/Documentation.rst

 not strictly necessary, but used where the individual vintages of a technology are not warranted (e.g. in calculating the maximum or minimum total capacity allowed in a given time period).

+V_StorageInit
+^^^^^^^^^^^^^

+:math:`SI_{t,v}`

+The :code:`V_StorageInit` variable determines the initial storage charge level at the beginning of the first time slice within a given time period.
+Each vintage of each technology can have a different optimal initial value.
+Note that this value also determines the ending storage charge level at the end of the last time slice within each model time period.

 V_StorageLevel
 ^^^^^^^^^^^^^^